cavo789/aesecure_quickscan/readme.md

 #### When 'Getting the file list' is fired

-aeSecure Quickscan will automatically three or four more files:
+aeSecure QuickScan will automatically three or four more files:

 - `aesecure_quickscan_blacklist.json` contains md5 hash of viruses;
 - `aesecure_quickscan_edited.json` contains md5 hash of files where viruses have been added;